ejbkdb/ENMT-4620/Week 3/Writeup_Overview.md

 ### Overal
 I think the golden section is a more useful algorithm as it could be coded to identify multiple local minima/maxima along an obscure function, and although this requires additional coding could be quite useful

+My github repository for these exercises  can be found here: https://github.com/ejbkdb/ENMT-4620/tree/master/Week%203